Oz Report

 The glider looks clean and I look forward to flying it.

-Discuss Falcon at the Oz Report forum
+Discuss "Wills Wing Falcon 3" at the Oz Report forum link»

 to Table of Contentsto next topic Scooter Tow Clinic Article